Henry Brown (actor)

-Background
+Education

 In 1969, Brown came to UCSB with the intention of playing baseball.
 He graduated from there in 1971.
 One day while grabbing a quick meal, he accidentally spilt a glass of milk on Frank Silvera who happened to be a guest artist at UCSB at the time.
 Silvera introduced him to Dr. William R. Reardon.
 Brown was then recruited for the UCSB Touring Players.
 It was actually another guest artist Paul Winfield that introduced Brown to Stanley Kramer, and while still a student, Brown would land his first acting role in a Kramer film.

 His film work includes My First Mister, Lethal Weapon 3.
 He has also had roles in The Man In The Glass Booth, Three the Hard Way, The Law, and Fireball Forward.
 On television he has had a recurring role in Baywatch Nights.
 He has also appeared in Pickett Fences.
 Brown is also a stage actor and his stage work includes playing the part of Kofi Annan in David Hare's Iraq war drama Stuff Happens which also included Keith Carradine playing Bush and Julian Sands playing Blair.
 Other stage work includes playing the part Billy Lee in The Ballad of Billy Lee.
 In addition to film, television and stage work, Brown has ventured into directing, and his directorial debut was music video “Nothing Sacred” by Mr. Way.